Alek Thomas Player Props: Diamondbacks vs. Mariners

 Alek Thomas At The Plate

-- Thomas has 12 doubles, two triples, six home runs and 10 walks while hitting .232.
+- Thomas has 12 doubles, two triples, six home runs and 10 walks while batting .232.

-- Thomas has picked up a hit in 50.8% of his 63 games this season, with at least two hits in 20.6% of them.
+- Thomas has picked up a hit in 50.8% of his 63 games this season, with more than one hit in 20.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.